guewen/odoo-2015-connector-queue-job/slides.md

 ```

 ???

+We should also decides what happens when there is an error.

 Usually, when an exception happens during the execution of a job, the job is set as failed.
 Failed jobs are shown on a view in Odoo with their traceback so they can be investigated.
 Though for some exceptions, we know that the exception is temporary and the job could work later, such as a timeout.